 Common Name: Olluco

-Ullucus tuberosus is a Perennial up to 0.30 metres tall.
+Ullucus tuberosus is a perennial plant that can grow up to 0.30 metres tall.

 S. America - Peru, Bolivia.